Note: this post was originally published in 2016 and updated here.

-essays online uk It was a year ago that I spent a few weeks in Japan and Thanksgiving with my son, Justin, who has lived there over three years teaching English to school kids.
+It was in November 2015 that I spent a few weeks in Japan and Thanksgiving with my son, Justin, who had lived there over three years teaching English to school kids.
 He works and lives in the mountainous town of Maniwa.
 I have visited him several times, and cannot get enough of the Japanese countryside.
 Yes, of course the cities are where most visitors go and great fun, but after awhile, to me, the big cities start to blend into the same.

 The first class of the day Justin taught was pre-school.
 I have never seen such a lively bunch of precious little kids eager to learn.
 Justin taught a few words for the day…banana, ice cream cone (can’t remember all exactly)…he put them in a song, talked, continually interacted with the children, and invited me to to come up and draw pictures of the words he was teaching on the board.

 I was so impressed by one student confined to a walker, seemingly the happiest of all.
 I didn’t know his condition, maybe palsy, but all the other kids just constantly came over and embraced and loved him.